-New York’s Ghost Tunnel was conceived in 1963.
-It was a different New York, about to be convulsed in civil and financial crises.
-In February, the Transit Authority proposed a two track subway tunnel under 76th Street.
+New York’s Ghost Tunnel, conceived in 1963, in a very different New York, wasn’t supposed to be a secret.
+In February that year, the Transit Authority proposed a two track subway tunnel under 76th Street.
 They planned for it going crosstown and connecting with… a new 2nd Avenue Subway.
 Time and troubles rendered both secret for decades.

-By May 2nd, it’s location migrated southward to 59th Street.
-On the 24th, Mayor Robert Wagner said it should “be built with all deliberate speed.”
+By May 2nd, the tunnel’s imagined location had migrated south to 59th Street.
+And Mayor Robert Wagner wanted it “built with all deliberate speed.”

-The planned tunnel meandered even farther to “around 61st Street.”
+The planned tunnel meandered some more until it arrived at “around 61st Street.”

-The tunnel finally passed by the city Board of Estimate on October 17th.
-Now, it was under 64th Street and probably suffering an identity crisis.
+The tunnel finally got a goahead from the city Board of Estimate on October 17th.
+But by then, it was under 64th Street and probably suffering an identity crisis.

 It’s unlikely, even as wild a ride as that was, that anyone predicted that the city’s grand plans would result in a ghost tunnel under Roosevelt Island.

 So, what became of New York’s Ghost Tunnel?

-Before the 2nd Avenue Subway opened on December 31st, 2016, riders on both uptown and downtown 63rd Street platforms peeked through openings in blue-painted, plywood construction barriers.
+Months before the 2nd Avenue Subway finally opened on December 31st, 2016, riders on both uptown and downtown 63rd Street F Train platforms peeked through openings in blue-painted, plywood construction barriers.
 And saw unused platforms, fully complete, along a ghost line, one that’d been there for years but never seen..

 In the 1960s, the power of New York’s master highway builder Robert Moses shrunk as he spared with Governor Nelson Rockefeller.

-Rocky disliked Moses’s passion for ripping up neighborhoods and replacing parks with parking lots, Moses was pushed aside.
+Rocky disliked Moses’s passion for ripping up neighborhoods and replacing parks with parking lots.
+He pushed Moses aside.

-The city turned to transportation projects that benefit residents, not those facilitating a rush to Long Island suburbs.
+The city turned to transportation projects benefiting residents, not those facilitating a rush to Long Island suburbs.

 Mayor Wagner and transit planners wanted to grow the subway system by extending of BMT 6th Avenue line, which terminated at 57th Street, and Broadway lines.
 Both would curl east and intersect at 63rd Street.